joshnuss/1000experiments.dev/src/routes/posts/when-to-use-math.md

 - **When** to use calculus.
 - etc..

-Especially nowadays, where computers can solve so many mathematical problemsfor us, knowing "when" is even more important because it allows us to navigate through many possible solutions and locate the resources to teach us "how".

-You could say that knowing "how" is a lot like knowing how to use a hammer.
+Knowing "how" is like knowing how to use a hammer.
 Sure it's nice to know how to bang in a nail without whacking your thumbs, but not all situations require a hammer.
 To select the best tool for the job, we need to know "when" each tool should (or shouldn't) be used.

+Especially nowadays, where computers can solve so many mathematical problems for us, knowing "when" allows us to navigate through the possible tools.
+Once we select a tool, it's easy to find the resources to teach us the "how" part.

 ## Math catalog

-So I ran a bunch of Google searches for "when should I use \<math concept\>?", and put together a list:
+So I ran a bunch of Google searches for "when should I use \<math concept\>?", and put together this list:

 ### Addition